mathiasertl/django-ca/README.md

 ## Regular cron-jobs

-To notify admins about expiring certificates, use the ``manage.py watch`` command.
-Who will receive notifications is configured either at signing time using the ``--watch`` parameter or using the ``manage.py watchers`` command (see below).

-It is recommended you execute this job daily via cron:
+It is recommended you execute this job daily via cron, but non are required for basic operations:

 ```
 # assuming you cloned the repo at /root/: